helsbels-del/TOC-says-what/README.md

   Validation: Train regression models (Random Forest, XGBoost), Evaluate performance usiing R2, MAE and RMSE, ensure >70% on the test set.

 ## The rationale to map the business requirements to the Data Visualizations and ML tasks

+# Buisness requirement 1

+- To predict THMs accurately, we need to train regression  models on TOC
+- We can use Pearsons method to detect a linear relationship.
+- Otherwise the Spearman's method can detect monotonic relationships.
+-

 * List your business requirements and a rationale to map them to the Data Visualizations and ML tasks